mendix/docs/content/developerportal/collaborate/index.md

 ## 4 Stories

 The **Stories** page lets you add, edit, and delete stories and Sprints.
-You can also import stories from, and export them to, Excel and view story history.
+You can also import stories from, and export them to, Excel, and view story history.

 For details, see [Stories](stories).